Databricks CI/CD Methods - A Comprehensive Guide

 Methods

-The first method we recommend is using Github/Azure DevOps repo pull.
+The first method we recommend is using GitHub/Azure DevOps repo pull.
 It’s the simplest and cleanest method of all.
-In this method, we’ll create a Databricks job that will pull the notebooks from the Github/Azure DevOps repo and run them.
+In this method, we’ll create a Databricks job that will pull the notebooks from the GitHub/Azure DevOps repo and run them.
 There are no additional CI/CD setups required to achieve this, and all the touchpoints such as the git repo, workspace, and notebooks are isolated.
 There is no complex token management required either.

 Repo Pull